JimTheCactus/chatlogging/README.md

 ## Example
 A complete example is provided at [https://github.com/JimTheCactus/chatlogging-example](https://github.com/JimTheCactus/chatlogging-example).
-However, a bare minimum example is below.
-It will make a full screen chat log and add a single chat item to it using the default `chat_entry` entry type which takes `msg`, `nick`, and `avatar` inputs.
+However, a bare minimum example is shown below.
+It will make a full screen chat log and add a single chat item to it using the default `chat_entry` entry type.

 ```renpy
 # Make a full screen frame